ruaraya/ComIT-NodeJS/git.md

 - Now we can see a couple of new things going on:
   - Git shows 2 options:
     - We can add the changes we did to index.html to commit them: `(use "git add <file>..." to update what will be committed)`
-    - Also we can checkout the previous index.html version and discard the changes we did: `(use "git checkout -- <file>..." to discard changes in working directory)`
+    - Also we can restore the previous index.html version and discard the changes we did: `(use "git restore <file>..." to discard changes in working directory)`
   - Also now index.html is modified (`modified: index.html`) instead than a new file
 - Go ahead and add this changes
 - Commit the changes and create a new version